bhuvanesh2235/Virtual-Online-Courtroom/README.md

 ---

 ## Demo Images and Video
-Click on the links below to view images and demo videos of the project:
+Click on the links below to view images and demo videos of the project.
+Click **Courtup App Pic** for demo video of whole project along with explanation and click **Website Pic** for demo video of website

 ### **Android Application**
 - [![Courtup App Pic](https://github.com/bhuvanesh2235/Virtual-Online-Courtroom/blob/main/Images/Courtup%20App%20Pic.png)](https://youtu.be/1d-SEfJMSxs)